philpagel/debian-headless/README.md

 ## Dry run it

 This step is optional but may save you a lot of trouble later.
-As of writing, the Debian ovmf package that provides UEFI firmawre for QEMU only supports `amd64` but not `i386`.
-So only the first of the follwing comands will work for `i386` images:

     make qemu-bios
     make qemu-uefi

 This will fire up a QEMU session booting your new image.

-You can follow the boot process in the emulator and eventually connect to the installer like this:
+You can follow the
+boot process in the emulator and eventually connect to the installer like this:

     ssh installer@localhost -p22222

 So you can test-drive the installation before walking over to the server room.
+The default password is `r00tme` – please change it in the preseeding file.

 ## Write to usb stick or burn cd